Kinematic analysis includes four components of deformation

 ε = ln(s)

 Once we move into two dimensions, things are a bit more complicated.
-There are an infinite number of differently oriented material lines in a surface.
-Lines with different orientations will show different values of s and γ.
+There is an infinite number of differently oriented material lines in a surface.
+Lines with different orientations will show different values of s and γ

 The most intuitive way to represent strain in 2D is to imagine a circle before deformation, and to look at its shape after deformation.
 In general (for homogeneous strain) the circle will become an ellipse - the strain ellipse.